toshitehdev/greenfield-docs/src/guide/concept/transaction-lifecycle.md

 After calculating the gas and fee values, validator-nodes check that the user-specified `gas-prices` is greater than their locally defined `min-gas-prices`.

-### Discard or Addition of transactions to Mempool
+### Discard or Addition of transactions to the Mempool

 If the `Tx` fails at any point during `CheckTx`, it is discarded, and the transaction lifecycle ends at that point.
 Otherwise, if it passes `CheckTx` successfully, the default protocol is to relay it to peer nodes and add it to the Mempool so that the `Tx` becomes a candidate to be included in the next block.